 Locating Federal Facilities on Historic Properties

-The federal government acknowledges the importance of strengthening our cities, to make them attractive places to live and work.
-To that end, executive agencies, when operationally feasible and fiscally prudent, must give first consideration to using historic buildings and central business districts.
+The federal government acknowledges the importance of strengthening our towns and cities to make them attractive places to live and work.
+In addition, executive agencies, when operationally feasible and fiscally prudent, must give consideration to using historic buildings and locations in historic districts.

 Executive Order 13006: Locating Federal Facilities on Historic Properties in our Nation's Central Cities

-The Order reaffirms the government's commitment to "strengthen our Nation's cities by encouraging the location of Federal facilities in our central cities...to provide leadership in the preservation of historic resources...and to acquire and utilize space in suitable buildings of historic, architectural, or cultural significance."
+The order reaffirms the government's commitment to "strengthen our Nation's distressed communities by encouraging the location of Federal facilities in qualified opportunity zones, other distressed areas, and centralized business to provide leadership in the preservation of historic resources...and to acquire and utilize space in suitable buildings of historic, architectural, or cultural significance."

 Executive Order 12072: Federal Space Management